Aizu’s iconic winter snapshots: the No. 1 Tadami River Bridge Viewpoint and more!

 Ouchijuku in winter.
 (Image credit: JR East / Carissa Loh)

 Ouchijuku (大内宿 Ōuchijuku) is a former post town along the Aizu-Nishi Kaido trade route.
-This area receives high snowfall in winter, and the town's old-style buildings have thick thatched roofs to guard against this.
+This area receives high snowfall in winter, and the town's old-style buildings have thick thatched roofs (茅葺屋根 kayabuki-yane) to guard against this.
 The scenery here is most stunning in winter, when the town is blanketed in thick, fluffy snow.
+Head up to the viewpoint for the best views, but beware: the steep steps might be slippery when covered with snow and ice so take caution when climbing.

 A bowl of negi soba.
 (Image credit: 福島県観光物産交流協会)